Elliptic Double Affine Hecke Algebras: Infinite groups

-There is still a difficulty here, in that there is no guarantee that there will always be a locally finite covering by invariant affine localizations.
-(For instance, the only invariant affine localization of the sheaf algebra $\overline{k}(\P^1)[\PGL_2(\overline{k})]$ on $\P^1_{\overline{k}}$ is the field $\overline{k}(\P^1)$ itself.)
-If there were an fpqc base change $S'\to S$ such that the pullback to $(X\times_S S')\times_{S'} (X\times_S S')$ was covered by invariant localizations, then we could work with those localizations to understand the algebra structure and then use a further application of fpqc descent to recover the morphisms on $X\times_S X$.
-Of course, rather than make two separate applications of fpqc descent, we could simply observe that $U_i\otimes_{S'} U_j\to X\times_S X$ give an fpqc covering and do the descent directly.
+There is still a difficulty here, in that there is no guarantee that there will always be a~locally finite covering by invariant affine localizations.
+(For instance, the only invariant affine localization of the sheaf algebra $\overline{k}\big(\P^1\big)\big[\PGL_2(\overline{k})\big]$ on~$\P^1_{\overline{k}}$ is the field $\overline{k}\big(\P^1\big)$ itself.)
+If there were an~fpqc base change $S'\to S$ such that the pullback to~$(X\times_S S')\times_{S'} (X\times_S S')$ was covered by~invariant localizations, then we could work with those localizations to understand the algebra structure and then use a further application of fpqc descent to recover the morphisms on~$X\times_S X$.
+Of~course, rather than make two separate applications of fpqc descent, we~could simply observe that $U_i\otimes_{S'} U_j\to X\times_S X$ give an fpqc covering and do the descent directly.
 But this tells us that there was no need for the $U_i$ to cover $X\times_S S'$; all we need is for them to cover $X$.

-Given a scheme $S$, let $\hat\A^1_S$ denote the localization of $\A^1_S$ obtained as the limit of those open embeddings such that the image is dense in every geometric fiber (equivalently, such that the image contains the generic point of every fiber).
-Although the map $\hat\A^1_S\to \A^1_S$ is not an fpqc cover, the composition $\hat\A^1_S\to S$ is both fpqc and surjective, and thus an fpqc cover.
+Given a scheme $S$, let $\hat\A^1_S$ denote the localization of~$\A^1_S$ obtained as the limit of those open subschemes that are dense in every geometric fiber (equivalently, that contain the generic point of every fiber).
+Although the map $\hat\A^1_S\to \A^1_S$ is not an fpqc cover, the composition~$\hat\A^1_S\to S$ is both fpqc and surjective, and thus an fpqc cover.

-This construction is functorial in $S$ and if $S\to T$ is a finite morphism with $T$ Noetherian, then $\hat\A^1_S\cong \hat\A^1_T\times_T S$.
-Note, however, that this construction does not respect open embeddings, so the obvious way to associate a sheaf to this construction does not produce a quasicoherent sheaf.
+This construction is functorial in~$S$ and if $S\to T$ is a finite morphism with $T$ Noetherian, then $\hat\A^1_S\cong \hat\A^1_T\times_T S$.
+Note, however, that this construction does not respect open embeddings, so the obvious way to associate a sheaf of algebras on~$S$ to this construction does not always produce a quasicoherent sheaf.